 Dan Ward believes that all Americans have a right to affordable, accessible, quality healthcare.
 Elderly Virginians should not have to worry about cuts to Medicare.
 Low-income Virginians and their children should not be cast aside by politicians fortunate enough to have never needed services such as Medicaid.
-Politicians have no place between a woman and her doctor.
+Politicians have no place between women or anybody else and their doctor.
 Hard-working Virginians should be able to come home, sit at their dinner table, and know that a pre-existing condition or a catastrophic accident will not put them or their family in financial ruin.

 Dan will always stand up against extremists trying to take health care away from fellow Virginians.
 We can’t play ideological politics with our nation’s health care system.
 It’s not good for Virginia.
 It’s not good for America.